 Harry Gets Even

-Harry heaved his trunk into the boot of his uncle's car.
-Thankfully he was able to do this by himself with ease now, as he had grown a nice pair of strong shoulders over the past year.
-His Uncle Vernon had been in no mood to assist him in transferring his belongings from the trolley anyway.
+Harry heaved his school trunk into the boot of his uncle's car.
+Thankfully he was able to do this by himself with ease now as he had grown a nice pair of strong shoulders over the past year.
+Uncle Vernon had been in no mood to help him transfer his belongings from the trolley anyway.
 Harry reached for his meticulously swaddled Firebolt and carefully placed it in the boot.

-Harry knew his uncle's surly mood was largely due to the “friendly warning” he had just received from his magical friends in the Order of the Phoenix.
-He sniggered thinking back to the terrified look on his uncle's face as Mad-Eye Moody had exposed his magical eye to him.
+His uncle's surly mood was largely due to the “friendly warning” he had just received from Harry's magical friends in the Order of the Phoenix.
+The young man sniggered to himself, thinking back to the terrified look on his uncle's face as Mad-Eye Moody had exposed his magical eye to him.
 He would treasure the priceless moment forever.

 Dudley, Aunt Petunia, and Uncle Vernon all climbed into the car as Harry slammed the boot lid.

-Not wanting to leave Hedwig alone with his questionable relatives, he slowly returned the trolley to the station and carried his owl back out to the car with him.
+Not wanting to leave Hedwig alone with his questionable relatives, he slowly returned the trolley to the station with Hedwig's cage and then carried his owl back out to the car with him.

 While he was walking, Harry thought back to the conversation he'd had before leaving all his friends…

-Hermione and Ron had both said they would write, and talk to him soon.
-He had wanted to believe them; however he still wasn't sure if he wanted too regularly of correspondence anyway.
-Harry sort of just wanted to cocoon up in his room on Privet Drive and not think about anything for awhile.
+Hermione and Ron had both said they would write and talk to him soon.
+He had wanted to believe them yet had his doubts, considering Dumbledore's interference the previous summer following the fateful final challenge of the Triwizard Tournament.
+At the moment Harry still wasn't sure if he wanted constant correspondence anyway.
+Losing Sirius had caused Harry to question everything as he never had before.
+Right now, he simply wanted to cocoon up in his room on Privet Drive and not think about anything for awhile.
 He'd thought entirely too much about everything lately.
 He even thought about his thinking.
 It's like…traumatic over-analysis, he supposed.
-Granted, he'd miss everybody terribly if they failed to write, but….the thought of regularly corresponding with people was just….more trouble than it was worth.
+Granted, he'd miss everybody terribly if they failed to write, but the thought of regularly corresponding with people felt like….more trouble than it was worth.
 Besides, he would probably depress them with whatever he wrote anyway.
 No sense in worrying anybody.

 All the Dursleys glared at him as he climbed in the car.
 He would have set the cage on the seat between him and Dudley, but as his cousin resembled the offspring of Mack lorry meets vintage Rolls, there just wasn't enough room.
 How is it possible that somebody who's lost weight can still take up over half a bench seat?
 Harry thought incredulously.
 Instead, he balanced the owl cage on his lap, careful to keep concealed the wand under his shirt.